mideind/GreynirServer/README.md

 ```

 If you are running the scraper on macOS, you may run into problems with Python's `fork()`.
-This can be fixed by setting the following environmental variable your shell:
+This can be fixed by setting the following environment variable in your shell:

 ```
 export OBJC_DISABLE_INITIALIZE_FORK_SAFETY=YES